t0903/vcnn_double-bladed/data/denoise/val/readme.txt

-This folder is to put the validation data for training
+This folder is to put the validation data for training.